Puerto Rico's hurricane death toll rises to 45

 Acting US Department of Homeland Security Elaine Duke will make her second trip to the island on Thursday, DHS spokesman David Lapan said Wednesday.

-Hospitals throughout the island have been running low on medicine and fuel, officials said.
+The visit comes as hospitals throughout the cash-strapped island of 3.4 million people have been running low on medicine and fuel.
+Some residents and local elected officials have said they expect the death toll to rise.

 As of Wednesday 89% of the island was without electricity and almost 47% had no phone service, according to a website set up by the Puerto Rican government.
 Some 43% of the island's 313 bank branches remained closed, it said.